l3uddz/traktarr/README.md

  - Example: `-f /mnt/unionfs/Media/Movies/Movies-Kids/`

-`--no-search` - Tells Radarr to not automatically search for added shows / movies.
+`--no-search` - Tells Radarr to not automatically search for added movies.

 `--notifications` - To enable notifications.
 Default is `disabled`.